Harrah’s Resort San Diego

 However, I did see plenty of people winning as I walked through the casino.
 The clanking and squawking of winning jackpots is always a welcome sound and even more so if it is you!!!

-In the end, I guess I channeled my inner magician way too much as I made my winnings disappear, so I need to find Penn and Teller and ask them to teach me how to make them reappear.
+In the end, I guess I channeled my inner magician way too much as I made my own winnings disappear So, I need to find Penn and Teller and ask them to teach me how to make them reappear.
 Now that would be an awesome trick!!

 Whether, you are winning, losing, eating, swimming, dancing, laughing,drinking, or simply relaxing, check out Harrah’s Resort when you are in Southern California.